ReportedUser/Robot_Control_with_depth_camera/README.md

 /home/youruser/catkin_ws/src:/opt/ros/noetic/share
 ```

-You also need to install the [UR simulator](https://www.universal-robots.com/download/?filters[]=98759&query=), make sure it's on the same network as your ROS machine.
-Follow the setuup tutorial on [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md) to install it and run the test_move script as said inside the control the robot section.
+You also need to install the [UR simulator](https://www.universal-robots.com/download/?filters[]=98759&query=).
+Ensure it is on the same network as your ROS machine.
+Follow the set-up tutorial on [UR Usage Example](https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/usage_example.md) to install it and run the test_move script as outlined in the control the robot section.

-There you will also see an example of [MoveIt](https://moveit.ros.org/), some parts of it will be used in the setup, but don't worry right now!
+There you will also see an example of [MoveIt](https://moveit.ros.org/), some parts of which will be used in the set-up, but don't worry right now!

 Now that your workspace is created and the simulator works correctly, it's time to start the package installation.